onlyphantom/sqlalchemy-tutorial/1_connections.md

 ------

 ## Transactions
+In database lingo, **transaction** is a logical, atomic unit of work that contains one or more SQL statements.
+Database users use transaction to group SQL statements so that they are either all committed (which means applied to the database), or all rolled back.

 We use `Transactions` directly when working with `Engine` and `Connection` objects, but rarely so when we work with SQLAlchemy ORM (we'll get to what ORM means in the next chapter).

 The `Connection` object provides a `begin()` method which returns an instance of `Transaction` - this instance represents the "scope" of the transaction so that it's guaranteed to invoke one, and **only one**, of two methods: